chappjc/dcrspy/README.md

   dcrspy [OPTIONS]

 Application Options:
-  -C, --configfile=        Path to configuration file (./dcrspy-testnet.conf) -V, --version            Display version information and exit
+  -C, --configfile=        Path to configuration file (./dcrspy.conf) -V, --version            Display version information and exit
-      --testnet            Use the test network (default mainnet) --simnet             Use the simulation test network (default mainnet) -d, --debuglevel=        Logging level {trace, debug, info, warn, error, critical} (info) -q, --quiet              Easy way to set debuglevel to error --logdir=            Directory to log output (./logs) -c, --cmdname=           Command name to run.
+      --testnet            Use the test network (default mainnet) --simnet             Use the simulation test network (default mainnet) -d, --debuglevel=        Logging level {trace, debug, info, warn, error, critical} (info) -q, --quiet              Easy way to set debuglevel to error --logdir=            Directory to log output (./logs)
+      --cpuprofile=        File for CPU profiling.
+  -c, --cmdname=           Command name to run.
 Must be on %PATH%.
   -a, --cmdargs=           Comma-separated list of arguments for command to run.
-The specifier %n is substituted for block height at execution, and %h is
-                           substituted for block hash.
+The specifier %n
+                           is substituted for block height at execution, and %h is substituted for block hash.
   -e, --nomonitor          Do not launch monitors.
 Display current data and (e)xit.
-  -m, --mempool            Monitor mempool for new transactions, and report ticketfee info when new tickets are added.
+  -m, --mempool            Monitor mempool for new transactions, and report ticketfee info when new
+                           tickets are added.
       --mp-min-interval=   The minimum time in seconds between mempool reports, regarless of number of new tickets seen.
+(4)
-(4) --mp-max-interval=   The maximum time in seconds between mempool reports (within a couple seconds), regarless of number of new tickets seen.
-(120)
+      --mp-max-interval=   The maximum time in seconds between mempool reports (within a couple seconds), regarless of number of new tickets seen.
+(120) --mp-ticket-trigger= The number minimum number of new tickets that must be seen to trigger a new mempool report.
+(4)
-      --mp-ticket-trigger= The number minimum number of new tickets that must be seen to trigger a new mempool report.
-(4) -r, --feewinradius=      Half-width of a window around the ticket with the lowest mineable fee.
+  -r, --feewinradius=      Half-width of a window around the ticket with the lowest mineable fee.
       --dumpallmptix       Dump to file the fees of all the tickets in mempool.
       --noblockdata        Do not collect block data (default false)